 RCPP is an innovative program that has as its critical feature a co-investment approach through which NRCS and partners collaborate to implement natural resource conservation activities.
-Following are four key principles of RCPP:
+Following are three key principles of RCPP:

 - 1. Impact-RCPP applications must propose effective and compelling solutions that address one or more natural resource priorities to help solve natural resource challenges.
 Partners are responsible for evaluating a project's impact and results. - 2.
 Partner Contributions-Partners are responsible for identifying any combination of cash and in-kind value-added contributions to leverage NRCS's RCPP investments.
 It is NRCS's goal that partner contributions at least equal the NRCS investment in an RCPP project.
 Substantive and sizable partner contributions are given priority consideration as part of the RCPP application evaluation criteria. - 3.
-Innovation-NRCS seeks projects that integrate multiple conservation approaches, implement innovative conservation approaches or technologies, build new partnerships, or effectively take advantage of program flexibilities to deliver conservation solutions. - 4.
 Partnerships and Management-Partners must have experience, expertise, and capacity to manage the partnership and project, provide outreach to producers, and quantify the environmental (and when possible, economic and social) outcomes of an RCPP project.
 RCPP ranking criteria give preference to applicants that meaningfully engage historically underserved farmers and ranchers.